jeffreyvarga/jeffreyvarga.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hello, my name is Jeffrey Varga.
-I am a recent graduate of Oregon State University with a degree in Geospatial Science, alongside a completed degree in Piano Performance.
+I am a graduate of Oregon State University with a degree in Geospatial Science, alongside a completed degree in Piano Performance.
 I also hold GIS certifications, reflecting a focused and applied background in geospatial analysis.

 <hr>